David Scott AllenFish & SeafoodMain CourseProvencal RecipesTaste

 Boulettes de Poisson à la Marsaillaise {Marseille-Style Fish Balls}

-This fish recipe was adapted from the book "Flavors from the French Mediterranean" Michelin 3-star chef Gérald Passedat.
+This fish recipe was adapted from the book "Flavors from the French Mediterranean" by Michelin 3-star chef Gérald Passedat.
 This dish can be prepared in advance and assembled when you serve.

 Prep Time 20 minutes